iconshot/rioter/README.md

   }

   // persist will be called every time there's an update in the store,
-  // the data this method returns is what will be saved in Storage
+  // the data this method returns is what will be saved in Storage,
+  // if null is returned, this atom will not be persisted,
+  // null is returned by default

   persist() {
     return this.number;